johnfredswift/discorddicebot/readme.md

+THIS IS NOT MY README, USING TEMPLATE UNTIL ITS COMPLETED

 ## Overview

 Simple Discord bot for dicerolling, offers a digital solution to any faced dice and numerous other use-cases that may be needed in either D&D. It also offers a group 1-100 roller helping divid